Marshall-vak/OpenVR-SpaceCalibrator/README.md

   <img alt="Space Calibrator" src="https://github.com/hyblocker/OpenVR-SpaceCalibrator/blob/develop/.github/logo.png?raw=true">
 </picture>

+## Space Calibrator 2
+This is a fork of Space Calibrator that can run beside Space Calibrator.
+This is for the people that need multiple instances of space calibrator running at once and only for them.
+Useful for syncing more than 2 playspaces since spacecalibrator 2.0 is not out yet.
+If you would like Space Calibrator and dont already have an instance running please use [hyblockers fork](https://github.com/hyblocker/OpenVR-SpaceCalibrator)

 This program is designed to allow you to synchronise multiple playspaces with one another in SteamVR.
 This fork of Space Calibrator (spacecal) also supports [continuous calibration](#continuous-calibration).

 Continuous calibration is a tracking mode which automatically aligns playspaces together, using a tracker on the headset.